jerryhgladinet/docs/quick_start/source/on_premise.rst

 The CentreStack server is a web server, passing file and folder access between remote client agents to backend file servers.
 Here is a list of items to prepare ahead of time.

-    1. a dedicated Windows Server machine.
+    1. a dedicated Windows Server machine
         - Operating System (2016 / 2012 R2 / 2012 / 2008 R2)
         - 4G - 8G memory
         - Dual core or more cores (vCPU or CPU)